Healthy Mediterranean Tofu Scramble! An easy one pan meal that takes less than 30 minutes to make.

 - ½ cup chopped fresh basil leaves

-- 2 tbsp chopped oregano leaves
+- 2 tablespoon chopped oregano leaves

 - Sea salt and black pepper to taste